mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 First, as we have a completed the programming of a data crawler, we only see one technical challenge.
-As GitHub is throttling and limiting requests to their API, we cannot download all the data we need in a single request or as fast as our internet connection would allow.
+As GitHub is throttling and limiting requests to their API, we cannot download all the data we need in a single request or as fast as our Internet connection would allow.
 While this might be annoying, it is not a threat to the research project -- it clearly delays the completion date of this research project, but does not threaten the success in general.
 Further, it is technically possible to use modules without downloading releases via npm by